vIad17/Adventure-game/README.md

 ## Controls
 - **W, A, S, D**: Shoot in different directions.
 - **←, →, ↑, ↓**: Move the character.

-## Setting Up the Development Environment
-1. On the official CMake website, find the "Latest Release" section and then the "Unix/Linux Source" line.
-2. Download the `cmake-*.tar.gz` archive from the link in this line (where `*` will be the version).
-3. Execute the following commands in the terminal:

 ## Images
 ![alt text](images/image.png)